department-of-veterans-affairs/vagov-content/pages/disability/about-dbqs.md

     - url: /disability/effective-date/
       title: Disability compensation effective dates
       description: When we decide we’ll pay a disability benefit based on a claim, we assign an effective date to that claim.
 The effective date is the day you can start getting your disability benefits.
 Learn more about when you can start getting benefits.
-    - url: /disability/how-to-file-claim/evidence-needed/fully-developed-claims/
-      title: Fully developed claims
-      description: File a fully developed claim and get a faster decision on your disability benefits claim.
 ---
 <div class="va-introtext">

-Find out how VA disability benefits questionnaires (VA DBQs) can help us determine your disability rating and speed up the process for deciding your disability compensation claim or pension benefits application.
+Find out how a VA DBQ (disability benefits questionnaire) can help us determine your disability rating and speed up the process for deciding your disability compensation claim or pension benefits application.

 </div>

-## What are VA DBQ forms, and why might I want to use them?
+## What is a VA DBQ, and why might I want to use one?

-VA DBQ forms are downloadable forms that we use to gather information from health care providers about service-connected illnesses and injuries, and how they affect your ability to function.
+A VA DBQ is a downloadable form that we use to gather information from your health care provider about a specific service-connected illness or injury, and how it affects your ability to function.
 This information helps us to determine your [VA disability rating](/disability/about-disability-ratings/) (a rating that measures how severe your disability is).

 Using a VA DBQ can speed up the process for deciding your disability compensation claim or pension benefits application.
-This is because the standardized forms make it easier for your health care provider to submit clear, accurate information.
+This is because the standardized form makes it easier for your health care provider to submit clear, accurate information.
 When you submit a DBQ as part of a [fully developed claim](/disability/how-to-file-claim/evidence-needed/fully-developed-claims/), we get exactly what we need to make a decision.

-VA DBQ forms also give you more control over the claims process because, for most conditions, you can take your DBQ to any health care provider you choose.
+VA DBQs also give you more control over the claims process because, for most conditions, you can take your DBQ to any health care provider you choose.

 ### Do I have to use a DBQ to file my claim?